Nathan13888/VisitorBadgeReloaded/README.md

 ### Docker/Kubernetes
 This app could be packaged as a Docker image.
 Prebuilt docker images of VBR are also available on Docker Hub and on the Github Container Registry. __Just run the relevant commands found in the `Makefile`__.
 Then deploy to your choosen cloud service or even to your own server.
 However, note that there is no HTTPS support and VBR should be placed behind something else that provides HTTPS (eg. reverse proxy, Heroku...).

-### Heroku (recommended)
+### Heroku

+> Please note that Heroku will no longer offer free dynos starting November 28, 2022!

-Heroku supports Docker containers even with their free dynos. __The current public instance of the app is deployed there as well. __Documentation for deploying Docker is found [here](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml). **All the files necessary to deploy to Heroku is already present** within the repository __so this should be rather trivial__.
+Documentation for deploying Docker is found [here](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml). **All the files necessary to deploy to Heroku is already present** within the repository so this should be rather trivial.
 In addition `make deploy-heroku` pushes the git repo to the `heroku` remote if you have configured Heroku already.

 You could also deploy to heroku using this widget (thanks to [rzlamrr](https://github.com/rzlamrr) for the PR):